elabor8/dockertalk/README.md

   redis:3.0.6
 ```

-## Verify your swarm nodes are up and running
+## Exercise: Verify your swarm nodes are up and running

 ```sh
 docker node ls